 The business of sports has experienced phenomenal growth in recent years.
-This \$80 billion per year industry has been spurred by television's love affair with professional sports and fitness.
+The sport product and services industry is the sixth largest in the United States.
+This \$200 billion per year industry has been spurred on by television's love affair with professional sports and fitness.